-- quilc_endpoint (str) TCP or IPC endpoint of the Quil Compiler (quilc) - qpu_compiler_endpoint (Optional[str]) TCP or IPC endpoint of the QPU Compiler - device (AbstractDevice) PyQuil Device object to use as compilation target - timeout (int) Number of seconds to wait for a response from the client. - name (Optional[str]) Name of the lattice being targeted init(quilc_endpoint, qpu_compiler_endpoint, device, timeout=10, name=None) Client to communicate with the Compiler Server.
+- quilc_endpoint (Optional[str]) TCP or IPC endpoint of the Quil Compiler (quilc). - qpu_compiler_endpoint (Optional[str]) TCP or IPC endpoint of the QPU Compiler. - device (AbstractDevice) PyQuil Device object to use as compilation target. - timeout (int) Number of seconds to wait for a response from the client. - name (Optional[str]) Name of the lattice being targeted. - session (Optional[ForestSession]) ForestSession object, which manages engagement and configuration.

+init(quilc_endpoint, qpu_compiler_endpoint, device, timeout=10, name=None, , session=None)

+Client to communicate with the Compiler Server.

-- quilc_endpoint (str) TCP or IPC endpoint of the Quil Compiler (quilc) - qpu_compiler_endpoint (Optional[str]) TCP or IPC endpoint of the QPU Compiler - device (AbstractDevice) PyQuil Device object to use as compilation target - timeout (int) Number of seconds to wait for a response from the client. - name (Optional[str]) Name of the lattice being targeted init(quilc_endpoint,[, timeout, name]) Client to communicate with the Compiler Server. connect() get_version_info() Return version information for this compiler and its dependencies.
+- quilc_endpoint (Optional[str]) TCP or IPC endpoint of the Quil Compiler (quilc). - qpu_compiler_endpoint (Optional[str]) TCP or IPC endpoint of the QPU Compiler. - device (AbstractDevice) PyQuil Device object to use as compilation target. - timeout (int) Number of seconds to wait for a response from the client. - name (Optional[str]) Name of the lattice being targeted. - session (Optional[ForestSession]) ForestSession object, which manages engagement and configuration.

+init(quilc_endpoint,[, timeout,]) Client to communicate with the Compiler Server. connect() rtype None get_version_info() Return version information for this compiler and its dependencies. native_quil_to_executable(nq_program) Compile a native quil program to a binary exe- cutable. continues on next page qpu compiler client rtype Union[Client, HTTPCompilerClient, None]

+Table 20 - continued from previous page

-native_quil_to_executable(nq_program) Compile a native quil program to a binary exe- cutable. quil_to_native_quil(program, [, proto- Compile an arbitrary quil program according to the quil]) ISA of target_device. reset() Reset the state of the QPUCompiler Client connec- tions.
+quil_to_native_quil(program, [, proto- Compile an arbitrary quil program according to the

+quil]) ISA of target_device.

+reset() Reset the state of the QPUCompiler Client connec-

+tions.

-Table 18 - continued from previous page
+Table 20 - continued from previous page

-1.20 QAMs
+1.21 QAMs

-An appropriate QAM is automatically created when using $get_qc()$ and it is stored on the QuantumComputer object as the qam attribute.
+An appropriate QAM is automatically created when using get_gc() and it is stored on the QuantumComputer object as the gam attribute.